 Start by gathering information and browsing the opportunities listed on the UFO's website.
 Our site provides just a brief description of these awards; make sure to click through to the foundation's official site for more information and full details about the award.
 Many of these sites have profiles of past winners – look through some of them.
 Do these students look like you?
 Do they sound like they have similar goals or aspirations to you?
 This can be a good sign of whether you may be a good match for the award.

 Attend an information session hosted by the UFO.
 These sessions are usually held 3-6 months prior to the national deadlines.
-If you are not able to attend an information session or none are scheduled for the opportunity which interests you, come by our Drop-in Advising hours to discuss your plans with an advisor.
-You can also join the UFO’s listerv which will announce all upcoming competitions, deadlines, events, and info sessions.
-You can add (or remove) yourself here.
+If you are not able to attend an information session or none are scheduled for the opportunity which interests you, email firstname.lastname@example.org for more information or to arrange a meeting.

 Once you confirm that an award is right for you, you will begin drafting the application.
 Our office is here to help you with this stage – a large portion of our time is spent helping students draft and revise essays and short-answer questions for the application.